basham/swit-workshop-writing/slides.md

 | `<footer>` | contentinfo |

 Notes:
 Many HTML elements have an implicit meaning.
 They are "landmark" elements which means they help users of assistive technology to navigate a page.
-It helps them to skim to major sections of content, like the header/banner at the start of the page, the main content area, or the footer at the end of the page.
+It helps them to skip to major sections of content, like the header/banner at the start of the page, the main content area, or the footer at the end of the page.